Getting started on CLI

 Installation

-Begin by creating an empty Conda environment named gain:
+Start by creating an empty Conda environment named gain_cli:

-To use this environment, you need to activate it using the following command:
+To use this environment, activate it using the following command:

 Browse available resources

-GAIn installs with access to the default IossifovLab GRR.
-You can confirm which GRRs are available to you and browse the resources hosted on them by running the command below:
+GAIn is installed with access to the default IossifovLab GRR.
+You can confirm which GRRs are available to you and browse the resources hosted on them by running:

 grr_browse

-This will show that you have access to the IossifovLab GRR server and lists all the resources available to you on that server.
+This shows that you have access to the IossifovLab’s main GRR and lists all the resources available from that server.

 No GRR definition found, using the DEFAULT_DEFINITION